 We were recently made aware of a scam involving phishing emails that appear to be sent by the SBA, but are actually sent by malicious cyber actors hoping to obtain login credentials.
 The phishing email includes a link that leads to a spoofed version of the SBA COVID-19 loan relief webpage.

-Please click here to find out more about the spoofed website and phishing emails.
+Please view the Department of Homeland Security alert to find out more about the spoofed website and phishing emails

 The U.S. Treasury and the SBA have announced plans to begin accepting applications for PPP loan forgiveness.